 Amplification ~ Satan seeks to have us procrastinate on eternal matters!
-This is absolutely true!
-First, regarding salvation for those who don’t believe—Satan desperately seeks to keep individuals from seeking truth [Jesus Christ].
-Secondly, Satan strives hard to make Christians procrastinate in all aspects of obedience to Jesus Christ.
+First, this is absolutely true regarding salvation for those who don’t believe—he desperately seeks to keep individuals from seeking truth [Jesus Christ].
+Second, he strives hard to have Christians procrastinate in all aspects of obedience to Jesus Christ.

 Quotation ~ Between God’s command and our obedience is the wasteland of Satan.
 When we hear what God tells us to do, we should say, “I will obey today.”
 If we don’t say that, we will hear “tomorrow” ringing in our ears.
 And one of those days our tomorrow will be gone!

 When D.L.
 Moody first started to preach the Gospel in Chicago, he would say at the end of each service, “I want you to go home tonight and think about what I’ve said and come back tomorrow night ready to make a decision.”
 For years that was his standard procedure.

 On the night of the Great Chicago Fire, he gave the same instruction.
 And many of the people who were in his congregation that night perished in the fire, never having responded to Moody’s message.